-Type 2 diabetes mellitus (T2DM), characterized by the progressive loss of adequate insulin secretion from the pancreas and peripheral insulin resistance, affects more than 34 million Americans.
-Minorities bear a disproportionate burden of disease, with a higher prevalence in the American Indian/Alaska Native, Hispanic, Black, and Asian communities.
-1 Chronic exposure to high blood glucose levels may damage both small (microvascular) and large (macrovascular) blood vessels, resulting in life-altering complications.
-2 Blindness, end-stage renal disease, cardiovascular disease, amputation, and death are among the most severe consequences of T2DM.
+Type 2 diabetes mellitus (T2DM) is characterized by the progressive loss of adequate insulin secretion from the pancreas and peripheral insulin resistance.
+It affects more than 34 million Americans, with minorities bearing a disproportionate burden of disease.
+Chronic exposure to high blood glucose levels may damage both small (microvascular) and large (macrovascular) blood vessels, and can result in complications such as blindness, chronic kidney disease (CKD), and atherosclerotic cardiovascular disease (ASCVD).
 Consequently, the annual costs associated with T2DM exceeded \$300 billion in 2017.
-3 Additionally, there can be financial toxicity to individuals due to high treatment costs.
-4

-Patients described the struggle of managing their disease, including struggles with glycemic control, losing weight, and the expense of medications.
-Many patients also have comorbidities such as kidney and heart disease, adding to their burden of daily management.
+Patients with T2DM described the struggle of managing their disease, including struggles with glycemic control, losing weight, managing comorbidities and disease complications, and the expense of medications.
 Early and comprehensive education about diabetes self-management, along with access to and affordability of medications, were identified as critical factors in the success of managing T2DM over a patient's lifetime.

-A measurable short-run goal of treatment is glycemic control, with a goal glycated hemoglobin (HbA1c) of < 7.0% in most patients.5 Beyond lifestyle modifications, many patients require medications to achieve glycemic goals.
-Metformin is recommended as first-line therapy based on its efficacy and favorable safety profile.6 Options for add-on therapy if metformin is not sufficient to reach glycemic targets include both oral and injectable options.
-Some newer agents such as sodium glucose transporter-2 (SGLT-2) inhibitors and glucagon-like peptide-1 receptor agonists (GLP-1 RA) have favorable cardiovascular and renal outcomes data; these agents are preferred in patients with or at high risk of atherosclerotic cardiovascular disease (ASCVD), heart failure, or established chronic kidney disease, independent of baseline HbA1c, glycemic target, or baseline metformin use.7
+A measurable short-run goal of treating T2DM is glycemic control, with a goal glycated hemoglobin (HbA1c) of < 7.0% in most patients.3 Beyond lifestyle modifications, metformin is recommended as first-line therapy based on its efficacy and safety.4 Additional therapy is indicated if glycemic goals are not met with metformin alone.
+For patients with or at high risk of ASCVD, heart failure, or CKD, sodium glucose transporter-2 (SGLT-2) inhibitors and glucagon-like peptide-1 receptor agonists (GLP-1 RA) are preferred due to favorable cardiovascular and renal outcomes data.5

-With current treatment options, nearly half of T2DM patients may not be at an adequate level of glycemic control.
+Even with current treatment options, nearly half of T2DM patients may not have adequate levels of glycemic control.
 Tirzepatide (Eli Lilly), a novel, once-weekly injectable dual glucose-dependent insulinotropic polypeptide (GIP) receptor and GLP-1 RA combination drug, has been developed to treat patients with T2DM.
-The manufacturer (Eli Lilly) announced the submission of a biologics license application with priority review to the FDA for T2DM on October 27, 2021, with a decision expected in mid-2022.
+A biologics license application with priority review was submitted to the FDA for T2DM on October 27, 2021, with a decision expected in mid-2022.

-We compared the clinical and cost-effectiveness of tirzepatide added on to background therapy compared with background therapy alone, or injectable semaglutide (Ozempic®, Novo Nordisk) or empagliflozin (Jardiance®, Boehringer Ingelheim and Eli Lilly) added on to background therapy.
-Treatment with tirzepatide 15 mg resulted in a greater decrease in HbA1c and weight compared with background therapy after 26 weeks of treatment (estimated treatment difference of -2.5% and -10.9 kg, respectively; p<.0001 for both comparisons).8 The most common adverse events of tirzepatide therapy were gastrointestinal symptoms such as diarrhea, nausea or vomiting; severe hypoglycemia was rare.
+We compared the clinical and cost effectiveness of tirzepatide added on to background therapy compared with background therapy alone, or injectable semaglutide (Ozempic®, Novo Nordisk) or empagliflozin (Jardiance®, Boehringer Ingelheim and Eli Lilly) added on to background therapy.
+Treatment with tirzepatide 15 mg resulted in a statistically significant decrease in HbA1c of 2.5% and in weight of 10.9 kg compared with background therapy.6 Gastrointestinal symptoms were the most common adverse events; severe hypoglycemia was rare.

-Tirzepatide was compared head-to-head with injectable semaglutide in a Phase 3 randomized controlled trial.
-Compared with semaglutide, tirzepatide showed greater reduction in HbA1c and weight as well as in triglycerides and blood pressure.
-However, the tirzepatide group had a greater incidence of gastrointestinal side effects, injection-site reactions, severe adverse events, and discontinuation compared with semaglutide.
+Tirzepatide also showed a greater reduction in HbA1c, weight, triglycerides, and blood pressure when compared head-to-head with injectable semaglutide in a Phase 3 randomized controlled trial.
+However, the tirzepatide group had a greater incidence of gastrointestinal side effects, severe adverse events, and discontinuation compared with semaglutide.

-There were no head-to-head trials comparing tirzepatide and empagliflozin, so we compared these drugs indirectly through a network meta-analysis (NMA).
-The NMA results demonstrated that compared to empagliflozin, tirzepatide had a greater decrease in HbA1c and weight loss, though there was more uncertainty in these estimates given the indirect comparison.
-The point estimate decreases in HbA1c, and weight loss fell in between the point estimates observed when comparing tirzepatide to injectable semaglutide and comparing tirzepatide to background therapy alone.
+Due to a lack of head-to-head trials, tirzepatide and empagliflozin were compared through a network meta-analysis.
+Tirzepatide had a greater decrease in HbA1c, weight loss, lipids, and blood pressure compared with empagliflozin, though there was more uncertainty in these estimates given the indirect comparison.
+The point estimate decreases in HbA1c and weight loss fell in between the point estimates observed when comparing tirzepatide to injectable semaglutide and comparing tirzepatide to background therapy alone.
 We did not have data to compare adverse events between tirzepatide and empagliflozin.

-Both semaglutide and empagliflozin have demonstrated improvement in composite cardiovascular outcomes based on their respective cardiovascular outcomes trials and have FDA indications for prevention of cardiovascular events. ^{10,11} Empagliflozin has also been shown to improve outcomes in patients with chronic kidney disease.
-12 The cardiovascular outcomes trial for tirzepatide is ongoing and less mature; however, a meta-analysis of cardiovascular events for safety across the SURPASS trials showed no increase in cardiovascular events and a trend towards cardiovascular benefit.
+Based on data from cardiovascular outcomes trials, semaglutide and empagliflozin have FDA indications for prevention of cardiovascular events.^{8,9} Empagliflozin has also been shown to improve outcomes in patients with CKD.10 The cardiovascular outcomes trial for tirzepatide is ongoing; however, data from SURPASS-4, a cardiovascular safety trial, showed no increase in cardiovascular events and a trend towards cardiovascular benefit.